codingjoe/DP100-WebApp/README.md

 ## Features

-- Connect to the DP100 using your browser (no installation required).
+- 🌐 Connect to the DP100 using your browser (no installation required).
-- Histogram of the voltage and current levels.
+- 📈 Histogram of the voltage and current levels.
+- ❤️ Free, open source and build with love!

 ## Usage